-$^2$ It should be noted that during the ordinary shareholders' meeting held on May 14, 2020, the slate - submitted by a group of institutional investors - that obtained the majority of votes expressed by the share capital represented in the meeting did not contain a sufficient number of candidates to appoint seven tenths of the directors to be elected; therefore, as provided for by the Corporate bylaws, the candidates necessary to complete the board of directors were drawn from the minority slate submitted by the shareholder Ministry of the Economy and Finance.
-For further information in this regard, please refer to the second section of the document (under "Board of Directors - Current composition and term").
+It should be noted that during the ordinary shareholders' meeting held on May 14, 2020, the slate - submitted by a group of institutional investors - that obtained the majority of votes expressed by the share capital represented in the meeting did not contain a sufficient number of candidates to appoint seven tenths of the directors to be elected; therefore, as provided for by the Corporate bylaws, the candidates necessary to complete the board of directors were drawn from the minority slate submitted by the shareholder Ministry of the Economy and Finance.

 The figure refers to the directors qualified as independent pursuant to both the Corporate Governance Code and the Consolidated Financial Act.
-For further information, reference should be made to the second section of the document (under "Board of Directors - Independent Directors").
+For fur-